HUB page header image

 St. Stephen's Church of England Primary School recognise that children's physical and emotional health and well-being is fundamental and also believe that for children to thrive within our community, their spiritual, moral, social and cultural development should be fostered and supported.
 Emotional Health and Well Being has a very high profile within our school.

-Mrs Taylor is our Educational Mental Health Practitioner (EMHP), and Pastoral Leader here at school and is working with our local authority and NHS partners to achieve BRONZE Emotionally Friendly Schools Accreditation (EFS).
+Our staff work with our local authority and NHS partners and are delighted to share that St Stephen’s CE Primary School has been accredited the Bronze award for Emotionally Friendly Schools (EFS).
+St Stephen's is the first school in the Borough of Bury to have been awarded this accreditation.
 EFS is a whole-setting approach to supporting the emotional health and wellbeing of children and young people, staff and parents/carers.
-Further information can be found on the EFS website.
+Further information can be found on the EFS website

 To further support wellbeing and pastoral care, we have a bespoke HUB provision here at school, HUB means "Helping Understand Behaviours".
 We believe in the 'whole child' approach.
 By this we mean that each child, no matter what their age, background, culture or race, deserves to be heard, respected and championed.
 Nurturing our children to become all that they are created to be is our goal; creating an environment to enable them to flourish and thrive.